 Below are some of the photos captured by DreamArt’s expert wedding photographers of Lauren and Eric‘s special day.
 Playa del Carmen’s 5th Avenue became the catwalk for their Callejoneada.
 Pretty iconic, don’t you think?

-Or, my personal favourite is Melanie and Justin’s procession.
+Or, my personal favorite is Melanie and Justin’s procession.
 With a donkey in tow, and an all-singing-all-dancing affair, it’s giving Notting Hill Carnival X major Voulez-Vous vibes.

 The photos above, captured by our expert wedding photographers here at DreamArt, really convey the vibey atmosphere of this parade and how guests LOVE IT!